yutanoma/research-website-template/README.md

 You can also change the order of the sections in `src/data/section-order.ts`, and if you want full customization you can just edit the React components in `src/components`.

+This project was birthed from annoyance over HTML + CSS templates- such as the very popular [Jon Barron template](https://github.com/jonbarron/website).
+The Jon Barron template is amazing because it is simple & complete which is why it's so popular- but over time, maintenance becomes difficult from the amount of duplicate code it creates (the Jon Barron index is now over 4000 lines of code).
+This is meant to be a much more minimal (to maintain) alternative (and a good way to spend a few hours to build on a weekend).

 ## Prerequisites

 First, install Node.js and npm through the [Node.js official website](https://nodejs.org/).